ajhenley/gitbook/gettingstoring_user_input_md.md

 The Scanner object allows people to input data.
 It captures all the input on a standard input (like the keyboard) and delivers it to a variable.

 A Scanner scans the input by tokens using a delimiter pattern.
 The default delimiter is a space.
-The scanner reads the input token by token.
+This means that scanner assumes that each time it sees a space it is getting ready to start a new input.
+So if you want to capture an input that should contain spaces (like a book title, or someone's full name), you have to use a special command ```nextLine```.The scanner reads the input token by token.
 The resulting tokens may be converted into values of different types using various methods.

 ####To include the Scanner class in your program
 Add the following declaration to the top of your code: